Google Fiber Internet in Texas at a Glance

 Is Google Fiber expanding to more areas in Texas?

 Yes.
 Google Fiber is actively expanding its fiber network in Austin, San Antonio, Houston, and Dallas-Fort Worth.
-Construction crews are building out new neighborhoods regularly, and the provider has announced plans to extend service to additional communities in Texas through 2026 and beyond.
+Construction crews are building out new neighborhoods regularly.
+The provider has announced plans to extend service to additional communities in Texas through 2026 and beyond.
 You can check the Google Fiber website for an up-to-date coverage map and sign up to be notified when construction reaches your street.

 What equipment does Google Fiber provide in Texas?